 It rained briefly while we were gingerly traversing a downhill section towards neighboring Pakil.
 These towns I remembered well as the “three Ps“…the next one being Paete — very well-known for its wood carvings and the sweet and succulent fruit, ‘lanzones.’
 How could I not remember the sense of awe Ray and I had felt as we whizzed by these trees with their light-yellow, oval-shaped fruits right above our city-bred heads?
 We were not used to seeing those trees!

 In one of these ‘sari-sari’ stores along the highway in Paete, Ray and I tasted one of the best ‘pan-de-cocos‘ (bread rolls with sweet coconut fillings) in our lifetime.
-It was not because they were well-baked but because we were hungry after the lung-busting climbs.
-We washed them with “Sarsi” (a local brand of root beer, whose aromatic flavor comes from the ‘sarsaparilla’ vine) and lots of swigs from my now slightly hot water bottles.
-It was about 2:30 PM, and from Ray’s house in Pasay City, we had almost been on the road for more than 9 hours!
+It was not because they were well-baked but because we werehungry after the lung-busting climbs.
+We washed them with “Sarsi” (a local brand of root beer, whose aromatic flavor comes from the ‘sarsaparilla‘ vine) and lots of swigs from my now slightly hot water bottles.
+It was about 2:30 PM, and from Ray’s house in Pasay City, we had been on the road for more than 9 hours!

 Atop one of the steep hills in Mabitac for a breather.
 Ray Nario snapped this picture of the author.

 And so, we pedaled on to the towns that caressed the southeastern portion of Laguna de Bay.
-These were: Kalayaan, Lumban, Pagsanjan (although not bordering Laguna de Bay, we decided to pass through this town en route to Santa Cruz because of its popularity and allure), Sta.
-Cruz, and Pila.
+These were: Kalayaan, Lumban, Pagsanjan (although not bordering Laguna de Bay, we decided to pass through this town en route to Santa Cruz because of its popularity and allure), Santa Cruz, and Pila.

-From Victoria, our pace was getting slower and slower as we trundled past the towns of Calauan, Bay, and Los Baños, where its steep hills almost zapped the lights out of us and almost gave in to the thought of sleeping the night over as soon as we hit the town proper.
+From Victoria, our pace was getting slower and slower as we trundled past the towns of Calauan, Bay, and Los Baños, where its steep hills almost zapped the lights out of us and nearly gave in to the thought of sleeping the night over as soon as we hit the town proper.

 Map of the province of Laguna showing the towns we traversed on that day in 1977 – (shaded yellow with red line)